 Cruising Ushuaia to Punta Arenas aboard Via Australis

-What better way to finish our Patagonian adventure than with a cruise around the tip of South America.
+What better way to finish our Patagonian adventure than with a small ship cruise around the tip of South America.
 Leaving from Ushuaia cruising through the Beagle Channel, around Cape Horn, exploring some remote glaciers and stopping to see the penguins along the way.
 The cruise is 5 days, 4 nights, terminating in Punta Arenas.
 We are traveling with Cruceros Australis on the Via Australis.

 This was our first real cruise, and I have to say I wasn’t really sure what to expect.
 We tend to travel independently or in small groups, so while the Via Australis only has a capacity of 135 passengers, it is a much larger group than we are used to for travel.